 The most common side effects of needle aspiration are temporary pain in your scrotum and risk of infection.

-Whether your hydrocele goes away on its own or requires surgery, the prognosis is excellent.
+Whether your hydrocele goes away on its own or requires surgery, the outlook is excellent.

 Stitches at the incision site usually dissolve on their own, but your doctor may want to check them after a few weeks.
 Keeping the area clean using showers or sponge baths will help prevent infection.